130 products

 £370.00

 Unit price perPunica granatum, commonly known as pomegranate, is a small deciduous tree or shrub that belongs to the family Lythraceae.
 Native to the Mediterranean region and parts of Asia, the pomegranate is widely cultivated for its fruit, ornamental value, and medicinal properties.
 The tree grows up to 5-8 meters tall and has glossy, dark green leaves that turn yellow in autumn.
-It produces beautiful red-orange flowers that bloom in summer and are followed by the fruit in autumn.
+It produces beautiful red-orange flowers that bloom in summer.

 Cherry tree 'Lapins' | Prunus avium 'Cherokee' - 100-120cm - 10lt